Class: StepperMotor::Journey

 update!(previous_step_name: current_step_name, next_step_name: nil)

-elsif (next_step_definition = step_definitions[@current_step_definition.seq + 1])
+elsif (next_step_definition = self.class.step_definitions_following(@current_step_definition).first)

 logger.info { "will continue to #{next_step_definition.name}" }